What is infertility?

 Will insurance cover any of this?

 Insurance coverage is different for every patient.
 You can call your insurance carrier and ask them what your plan covers.
-After your first visit, we may have you talk to a Fertility Center financial advisor to assist you and develop a plan for payment.
+After your first visit, we may have you talk to a Fertility Services financial advisor to assist you and develop a plan for payment.